Basically, this is playing bait and switch with a trope. A work makes you think a trope is going to happen, but it doesn't.

 - If the car misses the pane of glass but a second car breaks it instead, it's a double subversion.

-- If the car drives into the pane of glass, and not only the glass shatters, but also the car, it's exaggerated or parodied.
-If the two things listed, as well as the workers, shatter, it's taken Up to Eleven.
+- If the car drives into the pane of glass, and not only the glass shatters, but also the car, as well as the workers, it's exaggerated.

-- If one of the workers sees the car coming and stops in the street so that the car will drive into the pane of glass, it is invoked.
+- If the car is not doomed to hit the pane of glass, but one of the workers sees the car coming and stops in the street such that the car drives into the pane of glass, it's invoked.

 - If the car drives into the pane of glass, and the result is that the glass merely has a car-shaped hole in it, that's downplayed (and also Played for Laughs, but that's another matter.
 It's also Impact Silhouette played straight.)

 - However, if the car drives into the pane of glass, and the result is that the glass merely has a car-shaped hole in it, but the pane of glass collapsed on itself, it's either played straight or a double subversion (And also breaking a downplay).